She Loves Me: Act Two

-Georg joyously decides that Amalia loves him ("She Loves Me").
+Georg joyously realizes that Amalia loves him ("She Loves Me").
 At Maraczek's, Ilona explains to Sipos that she has gotten over Kodaly; last night, she went to the library where she met Paul, a kindly optometrist ("A Trip to the Library").
 Kodaly bids everyone goodbye ("Grand Knowing You").
 With Christmas fast approaching, the employees are busy helping last-minute shoppers, and Georg and Amalia enjoy each other's company ("Twelve Days to Christmas").
 On Christmas Eve, Amalia tells Georg she has invited "dear friend" to spend the evening with her and her mother.
 She invites Georg as well, and he hesitatingly accepts.
 Mr. Maraczek returns to the shop for a happy reunion, and Ilona announces her plans to accept Paul's proposal that night, even though he does not know he is going to propose yet.
 Sipos leaves to join his family's Christmas party, and Maraczek takes Arpad for a night on the town.

 Georg helps Amalia with her packages as she leaves the shop, and they accidentally drop one of the musical cigarette boxes.
 Amalia intends to give it to "dear friend", but Georg says he really would like it; it will remind him of the day he first met her.
 He admits that he always thought Amalia was the sort of girl he could fall in love with.
 Amalia confesses to having similar feelings, and Georg takes one of Amalia's letters to "dear friend" out of his pocket and begins reading it aloud.
-Amalia finally understands that Georg really is "dear friend" and they kiss.
+Amalia finally understands that Georg really is "dear friend" and they kiss ("Finale").